bernardo1024/Sanwaf/README.md

 ## Compatibility
 The following section details the compatibility of SanWaf

+**JAVA**

-JAVA  	- tested with JDK 1.6, 1.7, 1.8, 1.9+
+	- tested with JDK 1.6, 1.7, 1.8, 1.11+

+**Javax / Jakarta Version Considerations**

+**Sanwaf 0.1.***

+	- uses javax.servlet-api

+**Sanwaf 0.2.*	**

+	- same feature set as 0.1.*
+	- uses jakarta.servlet-api

-Note that Sanwaf is written with no dependencies, so will probably work with any version of java.
+Note that Sanwaf is written with few dependencies, so will probably work with any version of java. you can configure and compile for your needs.

 ## Building Sanwaf